 Utility Stocks – Alphabetical

-Historically Utility stocks (including electric utilites, gas utilities and water utilities) have provided a way for a conservative investor to not only garner a reasonable dividend, but have an opportunity to secure a capital gain on the share price.
+Historically utility stocks (including electric utilities, gas utilities and water utilities) have provided a way for a conservative investor to not only garner a reasonable dividend, but have an opportunity to secure a capital gain on the share price.

 Below we have listed all the utility stocks that are available for purchase.
 While virtually all the stocks listed below are U.S. stocks there are a few that are foreign that are traded on the New York stock exchange listed.